thipages/pca-helper/README.md

 # PCA-HELPER

 PCA-HELPER tries to help to setup the configuration file used in [PHP-CRUD-API](https://github.com/mevdschee/php-crud-api) through the three PHP-CRUD-API installation contexts by
-- simplifying the database configuration through `setup_connection` and `setup_cache` methods
+- simplifying the database configuration
-- simplifying the dbAuth configuration through `setup` method
+- simplifying the dbAuth configuration
 - providing some middlewares tools (`upload`, `autoFK`),
 - writing automatically `middlewares` configuration property